New Parent Leave

 Enhanced Pay Repayment Terms

 This section forms part of your contractual terms with us and you will receive an Enhanced New Parent Leave Agreement letter from People Operations confirming any variations of these terms.
-If you have received Enhanced New Parent Pay (“ENPP”) and either resign or are dismissed from your role, following your enhanced new parent leave, We reserve the right to claim from you a proportion of ENPP received in accordance with our ENPP agreement.
+If you have received ENPP and either resign or are dismissed from your role, following your ENPL, we’ll reserve the right to claim from you a proportion of ENPP received in accordance with our ENPP agreement.
 This does not include any Statutory Pay.

 These repayment terms apply to any enhanced pay received for ENPL (including maternity, paternity, adoption and shared parental leave) and only apply if you have taken more than 12 weeks’ leave and received more than 12 weeks’ of ENPP.